 Sam checked the time on his phone – 5:00am.
 As he sipped his coffee, Sam prepared for his phone call with Chloe in Ireland, his EMEA Regional Director.
-Since his software company had expanded globally last year, Sam was needing to manage new employees in new markets.
+Since his software company expanded globally last year, Sam needed to manage new employees in new markets.

 Sam’s problem was that he never felt like he could trust these new workers like he could his on-site staff.
 Sam had tried to solve this by implementing a detailed reporting process.
 That way, he would know exactly what Chloe and her counterpart in Hong Kong, Yang “Oliver” Jun, were doing with their time.
 He also invited them to daily leadership conference calls, which they both regularly attended.

 Sam wanted these foreign employees to feel included as part of the team, even though meetings were well outside of regular business hours.
 Sam felt the bristled tone as he and Chloe exchanged greetings.
 But how could Sam motivate his global remote-based workers to the productivity levels of his home office staff?

 The Promise & Perils of Global Remote Employees

 International employees in remote offices around the world present interesting opportunities and challenges.
 Companies are realizing that they can access a much larger talent pool when they offer telecommuting positions.
 When expanding into new international markets, remote-based staff can be incrementally added based on a growing understanding of a new market’s potential for market access, supplier access, capital access, etc.